 Your optometrist can recommend an ophthalmologist and provide information about what to expect during cataract surgery.
 You’ll see your eye surgeon for post-surgery check-ups, and your optometrist for long-term eye care.

-Q&A With Our Eye Doctor in Calgary, Alberta
+Q&A With Our Eye Doctor in Bridgeland, Alberta

 What's the best treatment for cataracts?